iras/JADE/src/readme.md

 ver 0.0.2 wish list:
-- implement load/save XML maps.
+- implement load/save XML mappings.
 - add props canvas to each tag (textfields to manually input info in)